sylhare/Type-on-Strap/_posts/2017-12-02-aws-autoscaling-based-on-reqs-per-target.md

 published: true
 ---

 This is a short tutorial on how to get started with auto scaling on AWS.
 I created this tutorial after some personal research into scaling a Spring Boot application.
-It will get you up and running with a load balancer and a variable number of servers, scaling up based on the number of requests your service receieves.
+It will get you up and running with a load balancer and a variable number of servers, scaling up based on the number of requests your service receives.
 The beauty of AWS is you pay for what you use, so being able to scale out and back in means you are ready for large amounts of traffic, but you are also not overpaying for idle servers.
 This guide goes through how to set this up.

 ### Jargon

 We will be setting up the following components: